-To make an appointment, you must first read and agree to our Policy for Bethel Members
+To make an appointment, you must first read and agree to our Counseling Policy

 Biblical counselors at Bethel Church are available for a limited number of counseling cases.
 All counselors have had extensive training in biblical counseling and must meet various training requirements established by the Bible and the Director of Biblical Counseling.
 Further, each counselor is trained and supervised by other counselors.
 Some counselors may be certified by the State of Texas; however, any who are certified by the state do not use the practices or licensing of that certification in their counseling at Bethel Church.
 Instead they have placed themselves under the authority of the Word of God and the Elders of Bethel Church.